wtcoin/docs-1/source/includes/_objects.md

 }
 ```

 A TransactionOutput represents an output created by a transaction.
-Typically found with an array in a [Transaction](#transaction).
+Typically found within an array in a [Transaction](#transaction).

 Attribute | Type | Description
 --------- | ---- | -----------